Skip to content

 There is no right or wrong answer to this question as it typically depends on the individual.
 Your circumstances may differ from someone else’s, and you may require a hair transplant earlier than they do.

-To ensure that your hair loss pattern is fully determined, it is advised that you wait for your procedure until you are 30 years old.
-Up until you have your hair transplant procedure, it is important to note that it can help you to use non-surgical treatments, as mentioned previously, to prevent any more chances of hair loss.
+To ensure your hair loss pattern is fully determined, it is advised that you wait until you are 30 years old before undergoing your procedure.
+Until you have your hair transplant procedure, it is essential to note that you can use non-surgical treatments, as mentioned previously, to reduce the risk of further hair loss.

 The gentleman below stabilised his hair loss using non-surgical treatments so that when he underwent hair transplant surgery, he knew it would last him a long time.